 Discover more about the parables!

-If you're interested in learning more about the parables, check out The Parables of Jesus.
+If you're interested in learning more about the parables, check out All the Parables of Jesus.
 You'll find quick facts on all of Jesus' parables and links to learn more about specific ones!